About our service

 - How you feel you are coping with doing new things

 You may want someone to come with you or you can be seen on your own if you prefer.
-The assessment is about an hour and a half in total.

 What happens after the assessment in clinic?